 So how does it work?

 Go to your favourite club that has the 'custom build' icon and select the specifications that are just right for you.
-We are committed to providing options to all golfers.
+Every order built to your custom specifications and individually ordered every time.

 Just some of the custom options

 We have worked with manufacturers to not only provide multiple stock steel and graphite shafts, but to also offer top exotic options on all your favourite club brands.

 We have provided the ability for you to build your own combination set of different irons.
 Our team has chosen a selection of models per brand that will make a fantastic split set.